-This beach in the capital town of Pangasinan is known for overlooking the endless Lingayen Gulf, which has served its historical significance during the American-Japanese War in the country during World War II.
-This beach is also one of the famous spots for celebrating the Pista’y Dayat, a festival exclusively held on Labor Day in the Pangasinan region that is meant to thank the seas for providing the locals another good year of bountiful marine resources.
+This Beach is also one of the famous spots for celebrating the Pista’y Dayat, a festival exclusively held on Labor Day in the Pangasinan region meant to thank the seas for providing the locals another good year of bountiful marine resources.
 Lingayen is also known for its dishes, so eating freshly-cooked seafood here will complete your seaside experience.

 8. Bolasi Beach in San Fabian